tari-labs/tari-university/src/network-analysis/probabilistic-attack/PITCHME.md

 begins to increase at a lower percentage of bad nodes.

 ## Conclusions and Remarks

-With regard to the Crude Monte Carlo Simulation, at this building block stage, probabilities were calculated and distributions of nodes within the network illustrated.

-With regard to the statistical calculation, comments can be made for each of the varied parameters.

 - Total nodes in the network: The smaller the pool of total nodes in the network, the lower the probability of bad actors controlling the network.
 However, the probability difference is near negligible if the committee size is large.